ni/monodrive-documentation/docs/monoDrive_home/Radar.md

     - **debug_frustum:** If true, a visualization of the field-of-view of the Radar will be drawn on the viewport and camera sensors.
     - **debug_scan:** If true, a visualization of the rays being cast by the SBR will be drawn on the viewport and camera sensors.
     - **debug_rescan:** If true, a visualization of the rescan rays being cast by the SBR will be drawn on the viewport and camera sensors.
+- **run_tracker:** If true the radar tracker will run during simulation and tracks will be output.
+- **tracker**: Tracker settings for the radar
+    - **filter_size**: The total number of samples to buffer for tracking
+    - **kalman_alpha**: The integration coefficient to the extended Kalman filter (EKF) for tracking.
+    - **kinematic_iir_alpha**: The integration coefficient to the kinematic IIR filter for track properties
+    - **min_cluster_distance**: The minimum distance between separate clusters of returns.
+Represents the `x distance * y distance * velocity` for clustering.
+    - **min_detections_per_cluster**: The minimum number of detections needed to form a cluster.
+    - **missed_detections_threshold**: The total number of missed detections before a track is dropped.
+    - **vel_coeff**: The coefficient for the velocity thresholding in the EKF
+    - **x_dir_coeff**: The coefficient for the x distance thresholding in the EKF
+    - **y_dir_coeff**: The coefficient for the y distance thresholding in the EKF
+    - **write_debug_json**: If set to a valid filename, debug output from the tracker will be written to disk when the simulation is stopped.
+- **rois**: Regions of interest for detections.
+If there are valid detections within the defined regions then the ROI will be present in the tracker output.
+The ROI is defined as positive clockwise from -180 to 180 degrees starting behind the vehicle.
+    - **max_angle**: The maximum angle in degrees to bound the region
+    - **min_angle**: The minimum angle in degrees to bound the region
+    - **max_range**: The maximum range in meters to bound the region
+    - **min_range**: The minimum range in meters to bound the region
+    - **roi_name**: The unique ID for this region to populate in the output

 ## Raw Output